Obama's last trip will be to a divided Europe

 Europe is fracturing Trump's victory has only widened the cracks further.

-Consider this: France faces a Presidential election in a little more than 6 months and British betting agency, William Hill, has already recalculated the odds of the far-right candidate Marine Le Pen (once a distant long-shot and the butt of political jokes) becoming the French President: jumping from 8/1 to a much more likely 2/1.
+Consider this: France faces a Presidential election in a little more than six months and British betting agency, William Hill, has already recalculated the odds of the far-right candidate Marine Le Pen (once a distant long-shot and the butt of political jokes) becoming the French President: jumping from 8/1 to a much more likely 2/1.

 Inspired by Brexit and Trump, Le Pen has made it clear she would hold a referendum to take France out of the EU.

 "There is absolutely no reason why the European Union should continue moving forward in this totalitarian way -- at some time we have to stop and ask the question to the people of the various European countries: Do you still agree with all this?
-Do you agree with what the EU has become?"
-She told the BBC's Andrew Marr in an interview over the weekend.
+Do you agree with what the EU has become?" she told the BBC's Andrew Marr in an interview over the weekend.

 "I am absolutely convinced that if we did ask the question through a referendum in each country, the elites would be in for another surprise!"

 And that's just in France.
 The Netherlands has Geert Wilders, with his own Trump-sized mane of silver hair and persistent calls for banning Islam from the country.
-Germany has Frauke Petry, a fresh-faced young female politician whose key demand is to "stop immigration altogether".
+Germany has Frauke Petry, a fresh-faced young female politician whose key demand is to "stop immigration altogether."
 All three are nationalist, far-right politicians who had seen a surge in the polls even before Trump boosted their odds.

 As if the internal populist revolts were not enough, the EU is also seeing fault lines widening north to south on debt issues and east to west on refugees and immigration.